shila-py/semic/README.md

 ## What is it?
 (WIP)

-**Semic** is a python package that allows you to calculate and model semiconductors.
+**Semic** is a python package that allows you to model semiconductors and perform calculations with them.

 ## Main Features (WIP)